 - Spatial distribution between primary motif and all the secondary motifs in the 61bp around the GEM events (this is based on PWM motif match, not based on the GEM binding sites).
 You will have the files such as Name_Spatial_dist_0_1.txt/png showing the spatial distribution of secondary motifs (#1) with respect to the primary motif (#0) in text format or as a PNG image.
 If you click on the PNG image on the HTML output page, you also get the txt file with the values.

-GEM outputs a tab-delimited file (xxx_n_GEM_events.txt ) with following fields:
+GEM event file is a tab-delimited file (xxx_n_GEM_events.txt ) with following fields:

 |Location||the genome coordinate of this binding event|